 It is impossible to fully isolate any one of the tricep muscle heads during an exercise.
 But it’s possible to focus on one or more of these muscle heads at the expense of the others.

-Therefore, it is crucial to understand which types of exercises recruit which of these muscle heads.
+Therefore, it is crucial to understand which exercise types recruit which muscle heads.

-If you want to emphasize the long head tricep during workout, main techniques can help you achieve that:
+If you want to emphasize the long head tricep during a workout, the main techniques can help you achieve that:

-Exercises that place the arms in front of the body, such as lying triceps extensions (with barbells, dumbbells, or cables) also hit the long head to some degree.
+Exercises that place the arms in front of the body, such as lying triceps extensions (with barbells, dumbbells, or cables), also hit them.

 14 Best Long Head Triceps Exercises

-Now, we will go over the best exercises to build muscle mass and strength on the long head, which will be broken down into compound exercises for maximum strength and isolation exercises for maximum growth.
+The best exercises to build muscle mass and strength on the long head will be divided into compound exercises for maximum strength and isolated exercises for maximum development.

 1. Diamond Push-Ups

-If you’re looking for a compound long head tricep exercise for developing all the tricep heads., diamond Push-ups are a great staple exercise to get you started.
+If you’re looking for a compound long-head tricep exercise than, diamond Push-ups are a great staple exercise to get you started.

 How To Do

-- Lower your chest towards your hands, ensuring you don’t flare your elbows out to the sides and keeping your back flat.
+4. Lower your chest towards your hands, ensuring you don’t flare your elbows to the sides and keep your back flat.

 Tips